Master of Communication: Digital Media and Storytelling

 Digital Media and Storytelling Program Highlights

-- Learn using state-of-the-art equipment in our Convergence Studio and technology labs.
+- Learn how to use state-of-the-art equipment in our Convergence Studio and technology labs.

-- A flexible class schedule – Classes are held in the evening to accommodate working professionals
+- Classes are held in the evening to accommodate working professionals.

 - Create a digital portfolio in the heart of Chicago–Courses take place at Loyola's Water Tower Campus in Chicago, a world-class city that is recognized as a leading communications and business district.